French Open: United States

+NBC's coverage of the French Open began in 1975.
+In 2007, Tennis Channel acquired the pay television rights to the tournament and sub-licensed coverage of morning window (U.S. time) matches to ESPN for broadcast by ESPN2 from 2007 through 2015.
+In August 2015, ESPN announced that it would discontinue its sub-licensing and drop coverage of the French Open beginning in 2016, with network staff citing that because of the structure of the arrangement, its coverage "did not fit our successful model at the other three Majors"—where ESPN is the exclusive rightsholder.
+Rather than find another partner to sub-license coverage to, Tennis Channel chose to retain the rights under its new owner Sinclair Broadcast Group, nearly doubling the amount of Tennis Channel's coverage.

+Starting with the 2023 edition and continuing the following year, NBC moved some of its coverage of the French Open exclusively to its streaming service, Peacock.

+In June 2024, it was reported that the U.S. rights had been acquired by TNT Sports beginning in 2025, as part of an overall deal with Warner Bros.
+Discovery that also includes a renewal of its pan-European rights with Eurosport.
+Matches air mainly on TNT, with TBS and TruTV providing coverage as well.
+All matches are also available streaming on HBO Max.

 United Kingdom

 BBC began broadcasting French Open finals annually in 1981 (often in their Grandstand or Sunday Grandstand programmes).
 The BBC's coverage continued until 2011.
-From 2012 until 2021, ITV Sport televised the French Open in United Kingdom.
-Eurosport began broadcasting the French open in 1989.
-As of 2022 onwards, Eurosport hold exclusive UK broadcast rights to the tournament.
+From 2012 until 2021, ITV4 televised the French Open in the United Kingdom.
+Eurosport began broadcasting the tournament in 1989.
+As of 2022, Eurosport (later as TNT Sports starting from 2025) holds exclusive UK broadcast rights to the tournament.
 Studio presentation for the French Open on Eurosport is hosted by Barbara Schett with Mats Wilander.
 Commentators include Simon Reed, Chris Bradnam, Nick Lester, Barry Millns alongside Jo Durie, Annabel Croft, Frew McMillan, Miles Maclagan, Arvind Parmar and Chris Wilkinson.

 India

-In India, Star Sports had the exclusive broadcast rights of the French Open tennis tournament.
-However, Sony Pictures Sports Network owned by Sony Pictures Networks India has bagged the broadcast rights from 2022 onwards.
+In India, Star Sports had the exclusive broadcast rights of the French Open.
+However, Sony Pictures Sports Network, owned by Sony Pictures Networks India, acquired the broadcast rights from 2022 through 2024.